-Deadline: Friday, Nov.4, at 11:59pm.
+Deadline: Friday, November 8, 2024, 11:55pm.

-Submission: You will need to submit three files:
+Submission: You will need to submit the following files through MarkUs1:

-• Your answers to all of the questions, as a PDF file titled hw3_writeup.pdf.
+- Your answers to all of the questions, as a PDF file titled hw3_writeup.pdf.
 You can produce the file however you like (e.g. LATEX, Microsoft Word, scanner), as long as it is readable.
 If you need to split your writeup into multiple files, that's OK, as long as we can figure out what you did.
-You are expected to use vectorized notation when applicable.

-• The completed Python files naive_bayes.py and q4.py.
+You are expected to use vectorized notation when applicable. - The completed Python files naive_bayes.py and q4.py. - You are required to submit llm.pdf file describing how (or if) you used any large language model during the completion of this assignment.
+You are required to specify the following information: - 1.
+Which model you used ChatGPT, GPT4, Claude, Bard etc - 2.
+What prompts you ran the model with (most models keep a history of your interactions with it). - 3.
+You do not need to submit the output of the model. - You may only use the following python libraries: numpy, scipy and matplotlib.